matr1xp/RAG/README.md

 1. **Web Page Loading**: The application fetches and parses web page content using WebBaseLoader
 2. **Content Processing**: Text is split into chunks using RecursiveCharacterTextSplitter
-3. **Embedding Generation**: Content chunks are converted to embeddings using OpenAI's embedding model
+3. **Embedding Generation**: Content chunks are converted to embeddings using Ollama's local embedding model
 4. **Vector Storage**: Embeddings are stored in a Chroma vector database
 5. **Query Processing**: User questions trigger relevant content retrieval
-6. **Answer Generation**: GPT-4 generates answers based on retrieved content and user questions
+6. **Answer Generation**: Ollama generates answers based on retrieved content and user questions

 ## Error Handling